-By definition, ritual is a sacred practice or ceremony.
+By definition, a ritual is a sacred practice or ceremony.
 Rituals, contrary to general thought, are not confined to a religious context.
-Through repetitive acts, they elevate our presence, give us pause and balance, safety and reflection.
+Through repetitive acts, they elevate our presence, give us pause and balance safety, and reflection.
 They provide rooting in the most unsettling of times.
-To achieve comprehensive wellness, we believe sleep is of the utmost importance.
+To achieve comprehensive wellness, we believe sleep is of the utmost importance, which is why we designed soft bedding that works towards a better night's rest.
 Positioning sleep as a daily, sacred practice can elevate its quality and benefits.
-We sat down with Leslie McAllister, owner of modern, metaphysical lifestyle boutique, juju, and self-taught tarot reader, to discuss how to make the act of sleep, itself, a ritual.
+We sat down with Leslie McAllister, owner of the modern, metaphysical lifestyle boutique, juju, and self-taught tarot reader, to discuss how to make the act of sleep, itself, a ritual.

 Sleep as a Ritual Practice Starts With Intention

 The difference between rituals and routines is intention.
 When routines (brushing your teeth or combing your hair) are born, there is a conscious effort behind them, but eventually, these acts transform into daily, robotic tasks.
 To partake in sleep as a ritual, you must be of present mind.
 Limit distractions.
 Turn off your devices or set them in a separate room.
 Your focus should be directed to the practice(s) leading up to sleep.
 By completing these actions with meaning, you are decelerating the mind and the body follows.

 Discover the fitting tools and practices to prepare you for sleep.
 The practices should promote peace and tranquility as they prepare the mind and body for rest.
 We, as individual humans, differ on what grounds us.
 Finding the practice(s) which allow you to be wholly present may take some trial and error.
 There is no defined length of time for each practice; timing is another personal preference.
 When introducing practices, it is important they allow you to fully focus on your ritual of sleep.
 Below are examples of intentional practices Leslie shared with us.